Junior Show Choir Guidelines 2020

 Area/Condenser mics will be placed overhead to cover the riser area as well as across the front of the stage.
 Eight (8) cordless handheld microphones will be available for the soloists.
 Monitors for the singers and band will be placed where necessary.

-Recorded instrumental accompaniment tracks (on CD only) are allowed.
+Recorded instrumental accompaniment tracks need to be sent to SCC by March 15.
 Groups with multiple tracks should consider editing them into one single track (with suitable transition times inserted) so that the track can be started and left to play right through to the end of the performance.
-It is always advisable to bring a back up CD (if applicable).
+It is always advisable to bring a back up on a USB stick.

 Bands will set up on stage behind the risers.
 Show Choir Canada will provide a drum kit, keyboard and all other necessary backline TBD.
 Choirs may bring their own keyboards if they wish.